The Gospel

 The Bible says, “Everyone who calls on the name of the Lord shall be saved” (Romans 10:13).

-If you want to receive Jesus Christ as your Lord and Savior—if you’re ready to turn from your sin and trust in what He did for you on the cross—you can respond right now, right where you are.
+If you want to receive Jesus Christ as your Lord and Savior—if you’re ready to have your sins forgiven by trusting in what Jesus did for you on the cross—you can respond right now, right where you are.

 Pray this from your heart:

-Heavenly Father, I come to You just as I am.
+“Lord God, I come to You just as I am.
 I confess that I am a sinner, and I cannot save myself.
-But I believe that Jesus died on the cross for my sins and rose again from the dead.
-I believe He is Lord.
-Today, I turn from my sin and I put my trust in Jesus alone to save me.
+But I believe that Jesus died on the cross for my sins and that He rose on the third day from the dead.
+Today, I place my trust in Jesus alone to save me, and make Him Lord of my life.
 Please forgive me, cleanse me, and make me new.
 Fill me with Your Spirit and teach me to follow You.
 I give You my life.
 Thank You for the cross.
-In Jesus’ name, Amen.
+In Jesus’ name, Amen.”

 If you prayed that prayer and meant it—God heard you.